-Swiss Master Chocolatier has been home to “beautiful chocolates for beautiful people” for 33 years.
 When Ingrid Laederach Steven’s boutique shop of fresh cream Swiss chocolate truffles caught the attention of Swiss television, it was lauded for its authenticity in promoting Swiss product in traditional Swiss style.
 Steven has also been recognized by the New York-based Women of Distinction magazine, which featured her on their cover.
+For 34 years she provided Toronto with “beautiful chocolates for beautiful people”.

 “Being Swiss, it was a given that I would do something that would tie me to my homeland: cheese or chocolate.
 My great uncle was a manufacturer of chocolate, so I thought that might not be a bad idea,” shares Ingrid.
 “We have some amazing products from select family-run chocolatiers across Switzerland like Laederach and Aeschbach.”
 They say Swiss chocolate comes from happy cows that roam and graze in the Alps.
 Their milk is superior, and we can taste the difference.
 “Our chocolates are from domestic lines sold within Switzerland.”
 They’re shipped in the morning and arrive at her shop that very same day.
 “I package all of it here in Canada.”